jchow-ust/jchow-ust.github.io/index.md

 ![](https://img.shields.io/badge/-Numpy-blue)
 ![](https://img.shields.io/badge/-DeepLearning-lightgrey)

-This project involved classifying information received from different bands as different types of turbulence (moderate, severe, or none).
+This project involved classifying multispectral images of particles, where each spectra (or channel) captured specific information (e.g. UV light) into different types of turbulence (moderate, severe, or none).
 F1 score was used as the evaluation metric.
-TODO expand
+The dataset was imbalanced as only a small number of samples showed severe turbulence.
+However, through experimentation with data augmentation, different loss metrics, and different CNN model architectures, we observe that the focal loss paired with an ensemble of different CNN architectures best improved performance and achieved an average 70% F1 score on the validation set across all three classes.

 <img src="images/4211.png"/>